boulder opal stacker ring

 A beautiful raw auqua and turquoise boulder opal from Queensland, Australia with flashes of green.
-Set in a simple silver rub-over setting on a free-form branch style eco-silver ring with silver granulation: this one has sold but I can make similar ones to order.
+Set in a simple silver rub-over setting on an organic, textured 2.5mm ring shank: this one has sold but I can make similar ones to order.

 The colours are so beautiful: I particularly the turquoise and blue shades with plenty of flashes in them.
 The shapes and shades do vary a lot so it's good to check you like the stone before I make it up for you: just let me know you ring size and I can make it to fit you perfectly.

 The dimensions of this one are around 10mm x 5mm for the opal; the ring shank is around 3-4mm wide woven eco-silver in an art nouveau style: dimensions will vary with each different opal.

 All my jewellery is gift-wrapped in tissue or recycled giftboxes

 Eco-silver is a green alternative to sterling silver.
 It is a little bit more expensive but has the same silver content as sterling, it's just made of 100% recycled and scrap silver products.
 Eco Silver can be both treated and worked with in the same way as silver, for the same quality results but more environmentally friendly.
 Produced from scrap jewellery, medical equipment, electronics and giftware, all the eco silver I use comes with a certificate of authenticity and is hallmarked if it is the required weight.

 Boulder opal information from www.gemselect.com: